 The majority of players had never played until joining the club.
-Training is held twice a week at locations in the city centre with matches most weekends.
+Training is held twice a week, with matches most weekends.
 For details of training dates, times and venues please visit the website.

 Birmingham Blaze Football Team

-Since 2005 Birmingham Blaze has welcomed and encouraged all people to play football regardless of sexuality and whether they have played before.
+Since 2005 Birmingham Blaze has welcomed and encouraged all people to play football regardless of sexuality and whether or not they have played before.
 They offer coaching and regular games.

 Moseley Shoals Swim Group

-Moseley Shoals has been swimming around Birmingham since forming over 12 years ago.
+Moseley Shoals has been swimming around Birmingham since forming almost twenty years ago.
 The group is friendly and social, offering the chance to meet up for a splash about or a rigorous swim.

 Birmingham Bluefins Water Polo